You belong here.

 We’re close to the environment and the outdoors.
 Our backyard is a beautiful laboratory of mountains, meadows, woods, and bogs.
 We even have a high and low ropes course right on campus!
 It’s perfect for anyone who loves being outdoors or is interested in the natural sciences or outdoor education.

-In 2016, New England College will once again host its College Convention to coincide with the first-in-the-nation presidential primary here in New Hampshire.
-College students from across the country will converge in Concord, the state’s capital, for one week of political “conventioneering”—visits from presidential candidates, interviews with campaign staff, focus groups with members of the media, and up-close-and-personal access to leading political experts in the country.
-Be part of the action.
+In 2016 New England College hosted its College Convention to coincide with the first-in-the-nation presidential primary here in New Hampshire.
+College students from across the country converged in Concord, the state’s capital, for one week of political “conventioneering”—visits from presidential candidates, interviews with campaign staff, focus groups with members of the media, and up-close-and-personal access to leading political experts in the country.
+Just one example of how you can be part of the action.

 The New England College experience is all about you.
 Through our Pathways Academic Services, we offer resources designed to maximize your success.
 We provide advising and mentoring services, career counseling, and tutoring.
 Our resources are intended to expand your understanding and help you reach—and go beyond—your potential.